brianglass/anastasis/files/lenten_vespers_1.md

 Glory to the Father, and to the Son, and to the Holy Spirit; both now and for ever, and to the ages of ages.
 Amen.

 All-holy Trinity, have mercy on us.
 Lord, cleanse us from our sins.
 Master, pardon our iniquities.
-Holy One, visit and heal our infirmities for your nameÂ’s sake.
+Holy One, visit and heal our infirmities for your name’s sake.

 Lord, have mercy.
 Lord, have mercy.
 Lord, have mercy.